greggigon/docker-hack-night/docs/1. basics/README.md

 	$ docker images

-You should see something like this bellow:
+You should see something like this below:

 	vagrant@master ~ $ docker images
 	REPOSITORY                  TAG                 IMAGE ID            CREATED             VIRTUAL SIZE